9 Things You Should Know Before Getting a Shih Tzu!

 Shih Tzus are a popular breed of dog, known for their long coats and friendly dispositions.
 However, they are not always the best choice for families with young children.
 Shih Tzus can be quite vocal, and their barking can be a nuisance for parents trying to keep their toddlers calm.

-In addition, Shih Tzus require a lot of grooming.
+In addition, Shih Tzus requires a lot of grooming.
 This can be difficult to manage with a busy toddler in the house.
 Their long coats also make them more prone to mats and tangles, which can cause discomfort if not brushed regularly.
-For these reasons, it is important to consider whether a Shih Tzu is the right breed for your family before bringing one home.

 9. Prone to coprophagia

 One of the most distinctive features of Shih Tzus is their long, flowing coats.
 However, this elegant coat comes at a price: Shih Tzus are prone to a condition called coprophagia, which is the medical term for the act of eating feces.
-While the exact cause of coprophagia is unknown, it is thought to be related to anxiety or a lack of nutrients in the diet.

 In some cases, coprophagia can be treated with behavioral training or medication.
 However, the best way to prevent this condition is to provide a balanced diet and plenty of exercise for your Shih Tzu.
 With proper care, your Shih Tzu can enjoy a long and healthy life.